nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [d/DESCRIPTION] [t/TAGS]... [date/DATE] [s/STATUS]`

 * Edits the activity at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed activity list.
 The `INDEX` **must be a positive integer** 1, 2, 3, …
 * At least **one** of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the activity will be removed i.e. adding of tags is not cumulative.